-Texts credited to NIV are from the Holy Bible, New International Version.
-Copyright © 1973, 1978, 1984, 2011 by Biblica, Inc. Used by permission.
+Scripture quotations marked NIV are from THE HOLY BIBLE, NEW INTERNATIONAL VERSION®.
+Copyright © 1973, 1978, 1984, 2011 by Biblica, Inc.® Used by permission.
 All rights reserved worldwide.

-Beginner Sabbath School Leader/Teacher Guide (ISSN 0163-8785) Vol. 46, No. 1, First Quarter 2022.
-Published for the General Conference of Seventh-day Adventists® by the Pacific Press® Publishing Association, 1350 N. Kings Road, Nampa, ID 83687, U.S.A. © 2022 General Conference of Seventh-day Adventists®.
+Beginner Sabbath School Leader/Teacher Guide (ISSN 0163-8785).
+Vol. 48, No. 1, First Quarter 2024.
+Published for the General Conference of Seventh-day Adventists® by Pacific Press® Publishing Association, 1350 N. Kings Road, Nampa, ID 83687, U.S.A. © 2024 General Conference of Seventh-day Adventists®.
 All rights reserved.
-No part of the Beginner Sabbath School Leader/Teacher Guide may be edited, altered, modified, adapted, translated, reproduced or published by any person or entity without prior written authorization from the General Conference of Seventh-day Adventists®.
+No part of the Beginner Sabbath School Leader/Teacher Guide may be edited, altered, modified, adapted, translated, reproduced, or published by any person or entity without prior written authorization from the General Conference of Seventh-day Adventists®.
 The division offices of the General Conference of Seventh-day Adventists® are authorized to arrange for translation of the Beginner Sabbath School Leader/Teacher Guide, under specific guidelines.
 Copyright of such translations and their publication shall remain with the General Conference.
-"Seventh-day Adventist," "Adventist" and the flame logo are registered trademarks of the General Conference of Seventh-day Adventists® and may not be used without prior authorization from the General Conference, 12501 Old Columbia Pike, Silver Spring, Maryland 20904-6600, U.S.A.
-Art copyrighted © 2002 by the Review and Herald® Publishing Association.
+"Seventh-day Adventists® and may not be used without prior authorization from the General Conference, 12501 Old Columbia Pike, Silver Spring, Maryland 20904-6600, U.S.A.
+Art copyrighted © 2002 by Review and Herald® Publishing Association.

 Postmaster: Send address changes to Beginner Sabbath School Leader/Teacher Guide, Pacific Press® Publishing Association, P.O.
 Box 5353, Nampa, ID 83653-5353.
-Periodicals postage paid at P.O.
-Box 5353, Nampa ID 83653.
-Single copy, US\$24.99 plus postage.
-One year, United States: US\$67.80; Canada and foreign: US\$75.80.
+Postage paid in Nampa, Idaho, and additional mailing offices.
+Single copy, US\$33.99 plus postage.
+One year, United States: US\$84.92; Canada and foreign: US\$93.92.
 Prices subject to change without notice.